jundalisay/superb/content/en/research/smith/language/chapter-4.md

-+++
+---
-title=  "The English Language versus the French and Italian" heading=  "Chapter 4 of Adam Smith's Essays" description=  "As long as any language was spoken by those only who learned it in their infancy, the intricacy of its declensions and conjugations could occasion no great embarrassment" date=  2022-01-09 image=  "/covers/lang.jpg"
+heading: Chapter 4
-# image=  "/photos/idea.jpg"
+title: "The English Language versus the French and Italian"
-linkb=  "/research/smith/language/"
+weight: 14
-linkbtext=  "Index"
+author: "Adam Smith"
-linkf=  "/research/smith/language"
+icon: /icons/smith.png
-linkftext=  "Index"
+image: "/covers/lectures.jpg"
-btext=  "Chapter 4"
+description: "As long as any language was spoken by those only who learned it in their infancy, the intricacy of its declensions and conjugations could occasion no great embarrassment"
-+++
+---

 Language would probably have continued upon this footing in all countries, nor would ever have grown more simple in its declensions and conjugations, had it not become more complex in its composition, in consequence of the mixture of several languages with one another, occasioned by the mixture of different nations.